 Commuter Airline Agreements.
 The City maintains Commuter Airline Lease and Operating Agreements with airlines providing commuter service throughout New Mexico and Alamosa, Colorado.
-The Commuter Airline Lease and Operating Agreements are on a month-to-month basis.
+The Commuter Airline Lease and Operating Agreements are on a month-tomonth basis.
 Under the terms of the Commuter Airline Lease and Operating Agreements, commuter airlines pay the same landing fee rate as the Signatory Passenger Airlines, but do not participate in the year-end recalculation of airline rates and charges.
 The agreements also allow the commuter airlines to pay fixed rates to rent space in the Terminal Building.

 Non-Signatory Airline Agreements.
 The City maintains Non-Signatory Airline Operating Agreements and Terminal Building Leases (the "Non-Signatory Airline Agreement") with certain airlines providing service at ABQ Airport on both a scheduled and non-scheduled basis.
 The Non-Signatory Airline Agreements allow airlines to occupy space in the Terminal Building or air cargo facilities on a month-to-month basis.
 Additionally, the Non-Signatory Airline Agreements specify the fees to be paid for the use of Airport facilities, generally higher than the applicable Signatory Passenger Airline rate.
-Non- Signatory Airlines do not participate in the year-end recalculation of airline rates and charges.
+Non-Signatory Airlines do not participate in the year-end recalculation of airline rates and charges.

 Air Service Incentive Programs.
 The City instituted an Airline Competition Incentive Program (the "ACIP") and Airline Cooperative Marketing Program (the "ACMP") in April 2013 to encourage new air service by incumbent and new-entrant airlines.
 The ACIP provides for credits of 100% of allocable landing fees and 75% of allocable terminal rentals and use fees for qualifying service to airports not served nonstop from ABQ Airport.
 The ACMP provides for subsidies for qualifying marketing activities related to ACIP-eligible service.
 ACIP and ACMP credits and subsidies are in effect for a maximum of two years for each qualifying service.
-In April 2015 JetBlue Airways completed its two years of qualifying service and currently is operating as a signatory airline.
+Spirit Airlines began operating under the incentive program in August 2022 through July 2024.
+Southwest Airlines currently has a marketing incentive for two routes to Kansas City, MO and Long Beach, CA.